monkcoder81/Bravo-Translate/readme.txt

 == Frequently Asked Questions ==
 ==Some texts are not translated how can I fix it?==

-If one of your texts is not translated, inspect your source code and check how they are written in your html.
+If some of your texts are not translated, inspect your source code and check how they are written in your html.
 Sometimes the text is altered by css uppercasing.
 Other times some html tags  may be inside your texts.
 Do not hesitate to copy thouse html tags.

 For instance lets suppose you have this in your source code :